 - In a non stick pan toast sesame seed, mix regularly unitl golden brown in color.
 Place in a plate then set aside.

-- In a mixing bowl, soak desicated coconut in 1/2 cup of coconut cream, mix well and make sure the coconut crumbs is properly rehydrated.
+- In a mixing bowl, soak desicated coconut in 1/2 cup of coconut milk, mix well and make sure the coconut crumbs is properly rehydrated.
 Place in a plate then set aside.